Raav-Paul/taiwanese-credit-risk-analysis/README.md

 - Stage 2 (Elevated Risk) accounts show a high default rate of 64.67%, suggesting early delinquency signals are strong predictors of default.

-- Stage 3 accounts exhibit an even higher observed default rate of 69.55%, confirming the severity of extended payment delays.
+- Stage 3 accounts exhibit an even higher observed default rate of 69.55%, confirming the severity of extended payment delays, indicating greater financial stress and reduced repayment capacity.

 --------------------------------------------------